Best Food to Eat in Iran: A Persian Feast of Saffron, Stews and Crispy Rice

 Is Iranian food spicy?

-Most Iranian food is not spicy, it is sour, herby and fragrant rather than hot.
-The flavor comes from dried lime, saffron, pomegranate and fresh herbs.
+Most Iranian food isn’t spicy.
+It runs sour, herby and fragrant rather than hot, with the flavor coming from dried lime, saffron, pomegranate and fresh herbs.
 The exception is the south, around Khuzestan and the Gulf, where chili and tamarind make dishes noticeably hotter than the mild center.

 Is Iran good for vegetarians?

-Iran is workable for vegetarians but takes some effort, since most main stews contain meat.
-Reliable options include ash reshteh (herb noodle soup), mirza ghasemi (smoky eggplant), kashk-e bademjan (eggplant and whey), kuku sabzi (a baked herb frittata), salad shirazi, and plenty of bread, cheese, herbs and rice.
-Ask for ash and eggplant dishes without kashk if you avoid dairy.
+Iran works for vegetarians, but it takes some effort, since most main stews contain meat.
+Your reliable options: ash reshteh (herb noodle soup), mirza ghasemi (smoky eggplant), kashk-e bademjan (eggplant and whey), kuku sabzi (a baked herb frittata), salad shirazi, plus plenty of bread, cheese, herbs and rice.
+If you avoid dairy, ask for ash and eggplant dishes without the kashk.

 Can you drink alcohol in Iran?

-No, alcohol is illegal in Iran and not served anywhere publicly.
-Restaurants and shops sell only non-alcoholic drinks, including alcohol-free “beer” (maoshaer).
-Plan to drink doogh, tea, sharbat and fresh juices instead, and do not try to buy alcohol from strangers.
+No. Alcohol is illegal in Iran and isn’t served anywhere publicly.
+Restaurants and shops sell only non-alcoholic drinks, including alcohol-free “beer” (maoshaer), so plan on doogh, tea, sharbat and fresh juices instead.
+And don’t try to buy alcohol from strangers.

 What is Iran’s national dish?

-Ghormeh sabzi, the herb, kidney bean and dried-lime stew, is the dish most Iranians name as the national dish.
-Chelo kabab koobideh (minced lamb kebab over saffron rice) is the other strong contender and the most popular dish with foreign visitors.
+Ghormeh sabzi, the herb, kidney bean and dried-lime stew, is the one most Iranians name as the national dish.
+The other strong contender is chelo kabab koobideh (minced lamb kebab over saffron rice), and it’s the most popular dish with foreign visitors.

 How much does a meal cost in Iran?

-A full plate of chelo kabab or a stew over rice runs roughly $3-7 in a mid-range restaurant as of 2026, with street food like ash reshteh closer to $2-4.
-Prices swing a lot with the exchange rate, and remember it is a cash-only trip for foreigners, since international cards do not work.
+A full plate of chelo kabab or a stew over rice runs roughly $3-7 in a mid-range restaurant as of 2026.
+Street food like ash reshteh sits closer to $2-4.
+Prices swing a lot with the exchange rate, and remember: it’s a cash-only trip for foreigners, since international cards don’t work.

 Is street food in Iran safe to eat?

-Street food in Iran is generally safe, especially busy stalls with high turnover and hot, freshly cooked food like ash, dizi and grilled corn.
-Tap water is drinkable in most major cities, though many travelers stick to bottled water early in a trip to adjust.
-Use the usual rule: eat where there is a crowd.
+Street food in Iran is generally safe, especially at busy stalls with high turnover and hot, freshly cooked food like ash, dizi and grilled corn.
+Tap water is drinkable in most major cities, though plenty of travelers stick to bottled water early on while they adjust.
+The usual rule applies: eat where there’s a crowd.

 More food guides waiting for you